 Take part in our ever-evolving program of activities, including regular outings, church services, arts and crafts and group exercises.
 You can also venture out to enjoy Sandringham’s contemporary coastal lifestyle, with nearby RSLs, chic craft markets and the simple joy of crisp sea air as you stroll along the foreshore.
 Whatever you choose to do, you are supported to live your way.

-We are offering two weeks free respite in the Memory Support Unit when you book three weeks, (1 week requires payment), between Thursday 1st April 2021 to Monday 31st May 2021.
+We are offering two weeks free respite in the Memory Support Unit when you book three weeks, (1 week requires payment), from Tuesday 1 June 2021 to Sunday 31 July 2022.
 Conditions apply.

 Visiting hours may have changed due to the coronavirus pandemic.
 Please call the home for details.